 - Does a need have to be associated with an initiative in order to be private?

-- What kind of event might use both a public initiative and public needs?
+- What kind of event might use an initiative and public needs?

-- What kind of event might use a public initiative with private needs?
+- What kind of event might use an initiative with private needs?

 - When posting a need, can an agency manager opt to make it private?

-- If I have a public initiative that only contains private needs, how will that look in the volunteer view?
+- If I have an initiative that only contains private needs, how will that look in the volunteer view?

 All volunteers visiting your site can see and respond to public needs.
 If a need is private, a volunteer can view it only if: